exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 ### Riemann Zeta Function (RZ)

-Guide Writing is in progress.
-Not everything here is accurate at the moment.

 #### RZ Overview

 This Custom Theory was the first solo launch CT since SL (has it really been over 2 years!).
 RZ is a very fast CT with a completion time estimated below 70 days!
 The theory follows the Zeta function over the critical line.
 Rumors say that reaching 1e1500 will be a proof of the Riemann Hypothesis, or if you prove it yourself, we will just give you the \\(\rho\\).